graalvm/graal-languages-demos/graalwasm/graalwasm-embed-rust-code-guide/README.md

     <!-- </dependencies> -->
     ```

-## 2. Setting Up RUST Code
+## 2. Setting Up Rust Code

-Next, Create a RUST project and then write a Rust function and compile it into a WebAssembly module.
+Next, Create a Rust project and then write a Rust function and compile it into a WebAssembly module.

 ### 2.1  Creating rust project
 ```BASH